TheMapleseed/Enhanced-PDFT-mechanism/README.md

 ## Reporting a Vulnerability

-do it here, or hit me up on X.
+Do it here, or hit me up on X.

 ## Security Considerations